Grunge-Coders/GitProve-Projects/projects/Dziknik.md

 ## Project Description

-SportifyMe is a platform tailored for fitness enthusiasts, allowing them to log exercises, create personalized training plans, and share them with the community.
+Dziknik is a platform tailored for fitness enthusiasts, allowing them to log exercises, create personalized training plans, and share them with the community.
 Users can also collaborate on creating team-based training routines, set goals, and track their progress over time.
 The app will also feature a leaderboard for friendly competition and motivation.

 ## Objective